Dataset values in custom input fields for your Outlook emails

 Start creating or editing your template.

-Decide where in the template you want to insert a field for selecting a dataset value, place the cursor there, and then select the
+Decide where in the template you want to place a field for selecting a dataset value.
+Put the cursor there and select the

-Insert macro button on the template editor toolbar.Select What to enter.
+Insert macro button on the template editor toolbar.Select What to enter (WTE).

 If you switch to the Advanced tab, you can specify: